xiaochi-liu/interpretable-ml-book/manuscript/10-references.md

 R. C. Holte (1993).
 Very simple classification rules perform well on most commonly used datasets.
 Machine Learning, 11, 63–91.

-Ribeiro, M.T., Singh, S. and Guestrin, C., 2016, August.
-Why should i trust you?: Explaining the predictions of any classifier.
-In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (pp. 1135-1144).
-ACM.

 Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin (2018).
 "Anchors: High-precision model-agnostic explanations."
 AAAI Conference on Artificial Intelligence.

+Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin.
+"Why should i trust you?: Explaining the predictions of any classifier."
+Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining.
+ACM, 2016.

 Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin.
 2016.
 "Model-Agnostic Interpretability of Machine Learning."
 ICML Workshop on Human Interpretability in Machine Learning, no. Whi.